Image Formats¶

 2 colors.

 This color depth is used for faxing, storing text, or simple drawings.
-The advantage it presents is that it takes up very little space.
+The advantage it has is that it takes up very little space.

 - 4-bit color depth